cis547/cis547.github.io/_labs/lab08.markdown

 In this lab, you will implement a constraint-based analysis to detect exploitable divide-by-zero bugs.
 A bug is exploitable if hackers can control inputs or environments, thereby triggering unintended behaviors (e.g., denial-of-service) through the bug.
-For example, [a recently reported divide-by-zero bug][bug] in the Linux kernel can be exploitable and crash the system.
+For example, [a recently reported divide-by-zero bug][bug] in the Linux kernel can be exploitable and crash the system; another example was the [Log4Shell][log4shell] incident.
 You will design a static analysis that detects such bugs by combining reaching definition analysis and taint analysis on top of a constraint solver, Z3.

 ### Setup

-The skeleton code for Lab8 is located under `/cis547vm/lab8/`.
+The skeleton code for Lab8 is located under `cis547/lab8/`.
 We will frequently refer to the top level directory for Lab 8 as `lab8` when describing file locations for the lab.
 Open the `lab8` directory in VSCode following the Instructions from [Course VM document][course-vm-doc]

 The following commands set up the lab, using the [Cmake][Cmake ref]/[Makefile][Make ref] pattern seen before.